OpenSUSE Trademark Guidelines

 You may use the openSUSE Marks to identify your redistribution of openSUSE with no modifications, meaning you are redistributing an official distribution from the openSUSE Project that has not been changed in any way.

-You may distribute openSUSE with project-based modifications, meaning you are distributing an unmodified binary openSUSE bootstrap core from the official openSUSE Project repositories, along with additional unmodified binary packages drawn exclusively from those same repositories.
-Such distributions can be created via SUSEStudio, KIWI, or the openSUSE Build Service, or via your own build process.
+You may distribute openSUSE with modifications.
+Such distributions can be created via KIWI, the openSUSE Build Service or via your own build process.

-Partial instructions on how to remove some trademark uses of the openSUSE Marks from openSUSE can be found at http://en.opensuse.org/Making_a_SUSE_based_distribution.
-We supplement these instructions with the following additional guidance.
+Partial instructions on how to remove some trademark uses of the openSUSE Marks from openSUSE can be found at http://en.opensuse.org/SDB:Making_an_openSUSE_based_distribution

 Linking to opensuse.org